Defender of the Faith: Canada

-Elsewhere
+Usage elsewhere

+Poland

-In 1684, Pope Innocent XI granted the honorary title Defensor Fidei (Obrońca Wiary) to John III Sobieski, king of Poland, who took the supreme command of the Christian Coalition army during the Battle of Vienna, considered as a turning point in history of Europe, preventing it from being conquered by the Ottoman Empire.
+In 1684, Pope Innocent XI granted the honorary title Defensor Fidei (Obrońca Wiary) to John III Sobieski, king of Poland, who took the supreme command of the Christian Coalition army during the Battle of Vienna, considered as a turning point in the history of Europe, preventing it from being conquered by the Ottoman Empire.

+Ethiopia

 One of the titles of Haile Selassie I, Emperor of Ethiopia, was Defender of the Faith.

+Other non-Christian examples

-One of the titles bestowed to Shivaji Maharaj, the first Chhatrapati of the Maratha Empire, was Haindava Dharmoddharaka, which means Defender of Hinduism or Defender of Hindavi Swarajya.
+One of the titles bestowed to Shivaji, the first Chhatrapati of the Maratha Empire, was Haindava Dharmoddharaka, which means Defender of Hinduism.

 In Sunni Islam, the historical leader of the faith was a secular ruler, rather than a spiritual one.
 The title of this leader was Caliph, deriving from the Arabic Khalifah, which can be loosely translated to "steward", "deputy", or "successor" (as the Caliph was the successor to the Prophet Muhammad, and the steward of his community on Earth).
 An additional title used by Caliphs was Amir al-Mu'minin, meaning "Commander (Emir) of the Faithful".
 This title is still used by leaders who have historically claimed the Caliphate but officially do so no longer, like the King of Morocco and the Sultan of Sokoto.
 The secular ruler responsible for the maintenance and stewardship of the Masjid al-Haram in Mecca and the Mosque of the Prophet in Medina, as well as protecting the Hajj pilgrimage and its rituals, is called the Custodian of the Two Holy Mosques.
 This title is currently held by the King of Saudi Arabia.

-In Nizari Shia Islam, the leader of the faith is known as the Aga Khan.
-The word "agha" means "master" or "lord", and "khan" is a title of rulership in Turkic and Mongolic cultures.

-The leaders of various micronations, such as the Christian emperor of Austenasia, have also assumed the title.
+In Thailand, five religious groups are legally recognized: Buddhists, Muslims, Brahmin-Hindus, Sikhs, and Christians.
+There is no official state religion, but the constitution provides (section 7): "The King is a Buddhist and Upholder of Religions".